We're here to question who is ultimately responsible for the impact of tech products, for good and bad, and what they can do about it.

-In July, we ran Coed:Ethics a radically new event championing diverse, bottom-up, developer-driven ethics asking how can we make technologists the last bastion of defence against unethical products?
+In July 2018, we ran the Coed:Ethics conference in London - a radically new event championing diverse, bottom-up, developer-driven ethics asking how can we make technologists the last bastion of defence against unethical products?
 After all, we design, write and deploy them.

 With talks, open mic and panels, we examined ethical decision-making at scale, building ethical products vs unethical ones, the psychology of making and standing by decisions and the pragmatic application of ethics within the Agile or CD process.

 Should techies be amoral guns for hire?
 Can we be more and what resources can help us?
 This was the first in a series of activities designed to change the conversation.

 What did we conclude?
 There are plenty of actions developers can take today to be more ethical.
 The easiest is around climate change and the way we host our servers.
 Read more about our sustainable servers petition and white paper.

 ResourcesOne of our Coed:Ethics goals was to build resources for developers around ethics in technology.
 We've set up a github project of useful links, thoughts and information for devs and non-devs alike.
 Please read and contribute your favourite resources.

 - General list of Tech Ethics Initiatives (thanks to dotEveryone)